 Restart Your Phone

-Apple will release new iOS 13 software in 2019 throughout 2020.
+Apple will release new iOS 13 software throughout the year.
 Point updates (x.x.x) are usually focused on fixing bugs while milestone upgrades (x.x) usually deliver a mix of features and fixes.
-All of them have the potential to fix performance problems you’re experiencing on your current version of iOS 13.
+All of them have the potential to fix performance problems you’re experiencing.

 Of course, new iOS updates always bring their own set of problems you’ll want to read reviews before you upgrade your phone.